sib-swiss/NGS-variants-training/docs/precourse.md

 ## Software

 We will be mainly working on an Amazon Web Services ([AWS](https://aws.amazon.com/]))  Elastic Cloud (EC2) server.
 Our Ubuntu server behaves like a 'normal' remote server, and can be approached through a [VS code](https://code.visualstudio.com/) web interface.
 All participants will be granted access to a personal workspace to be used during the course.
+The web interface will be approached through http (not https!), so make sure you can access http sites.
+You can validate it here: [http://httpforever.com/](http://httpforever.com/).

 The only software you need to install before the course is [Integrative Genomics Viewer (IGV)](http://software.broadinstitute.org/software/igv/).